pubgeo/IARPA-SMART/README.md

 # About this repository

-The Johns Hopkins University Applied Physics Laboratory (JHU/APL) led the development of a large Computer Vision/Machine Learning (CV/ML) dataset containing spatio-temporal annotations of large scale heavy construction activity for the purposes of algorithm development and evaluation.
+The Johns Hopkins University Applied Physics Laboratory (JHU/APL) led the development of a large Computer Vision/Machine Learning (CV/ML) dataset containing spatio-temporal annotations of large scale heavy construction activity for the purposes of algorithm development and evaluation for automated broad area search and classification of anthropogenic activities from satellite iamgery.

+This repository contains the following key components.

+- The annotation dataset (found in [`annotations/`](annotations/)).
+Throughout the documentation in this Github repository, we refer to this dataset as the `SMART Heavy Construction Dataset`.
-This repository contains the annotation dataset (found in `annotations/`) along with [instructions for how to obtain some of the imagery](documentation/obtain_imagery.md) in which these activities can be observed.
-Also included here are useful utilities (found in `utilities/`) to help get started and make use of the dataset.
+- [Instructions for how to obtain some of the underlying and corresponding satellite imagery](documentation/obtain_imagery.md) in which these activities can be observed.
+- Useful utilities (found in [`utilities/`](utilities/)) to help get started and make use of the dataset.

-A Python-based implementation of custom performance evaluation metrics (tailored specifically to the data formats and application introduced here) can be found in `src/`.
+- A Python-based implementation of custom performance evaluation metrics (tailored specifically to the data formats and application introduced here) can be found in `src/`.
 A publication describing the evaluation metrics is available here (COMING SOON).

 NOTE: At the time of the initial release, some annotations in the dataset remain sequestered to support independent test and evaluation for the IARPA SMART program and potential follow-on activities.
-These will remain sequestered (and unreleased here) until they are no longer needed for sequestered testing.
+These will remain sequestered (and unreleased here) until they are no longer needed for sequestered testing by the program.
+Expected release is by January 2025.

 ## Terminology